tandeshao/tp/docs/DeveloperGuide.md

     * Pros: `Memo` and `ContactedDate` will be separated from the `add` and `edit` command.
 It can only be added/edited by its respective command.
     * Cons: There will be a lot of code duplication.
 The new commands to edit `Memo` and `ContactedDate` will be similar to the `edit` command.
 We feel that this would violate the DRY principle.

+**Aspect: `Memo` restrictions:**
+* **Current implementation:** The only restriction for `Memo` is the maximum number of characters allowed, 1000 characters.
+    * Pros: Memo can take any character, including any special characters.
+The limit is imposed to protect from and prevent excessively long strings.
+    * Cons: There could be special characters which might not display properly, or malicious characters that mess up the display.
+However, it is the conscious choice of the user to input such characters.
+We decided to not be overzealous with the input validation.
+Allowing any character as memo provides great flexibility for users.

+**Aspect: `ContactedDate` restrictions:**
+* **Current implementation:**
+    * Pros:
+    * Cons:

 ### 4.4.
 Duplicate detection

 Duplicate detection helps users to manage duplicated contacts by preventing duplicated entries.
 A duplicate is defined as such, a contact is a duplicate if there already exists a contact in Abπ with the same name, phone and email.
 Duplicate detection is integrated into the `add` and `edit` command, which throws an exception if a contact to be added / edited is a duplicate.

 For all person attributes, i.e. `Name`, `Phone`, `Email`, `Address`, `ContactedDate`, `Memo` and `Tag`, they are case-insensitive and extra white spaces between words (2 or more) will be trimmed to a single white space.
 For example:
 - "John Doe" is equal to "john doe" (different capitalization)